Chinese special edition gets purple, blue or gold carbon and many dragons

 Note, it’s not as roomy as a front-drive hatch.
 It’s better than it was, but you’ll need a Golf R to get a genuine family-friendly fast hatch.
 The boot is only average, too.

 All the work BMW’s put into making the new 3.0-litre turbo engine efficient pays off.
 This averages 35.3mpg and the eight-speed auto is even better, averaging 37.7mpg (with less CO2 too).
 Impressively, it’s not only greener than the old 1M, it’s also £10k cheaper.
-With retained values likely to be higher than if it were a plain old BMW 135i, we reckon this could be the performance hatch bargain of the year.
+With retained values likely to be higher than if it were a plain old BMW 135i, we reckon this could be the performance hatch bargain of the year, particularly now the facelift’s made it so much prettier.
 Clincher?
-It’s ever so slightly cheaper than its arch-rival, the Audi S3 sitting opposite…
+It’s only marginally dearer than its arch-rival, the Audi S3.